shubham15gupta09/RPS_Game/README.md

 <div>
     <h1>Privacy Concern</h1>
     <p>As the user is required to upload the image .
 We respect the Privacy of the user .
 We will use the Images for training our ML Model</p>
-    <p>We are in the process of introducing the feature to request your Data</p>
+    <p>We are in the process of introducing the feature to delete your Data once you close the game</p>
 </div>